Activated Partial Thromboplastin Clotting Time

 What is this test?

-The aPTT is one of several blood coagulation tests.
-It measures how long it takes
+The aPTT is 1 of several blood coagulation tests.
+It measures how long it takes your

-Normally, when one of your blood vessels is damaged, proteins in your blood called
+Normally, when 1 of your blood vessels is damaged, proteins in your blood called clotting

-clotting factors come together in a certain order to form blood clots and quickly
+factors come together in a certain order to form blood clots and quickly stop bleeding.

-stop bleeding.
-The aPTT test can be used to look at how well those clotting factors
+The aPTT test can be used to look at how well those clotting factors are working.

-are working.
-It's often used with other tests that monitor clotting factors.
+It's often used with other tests that keep track of clotting factors.